actano/lake/README.md

 Installation
 ============

+    cd my_fancy_node_project
-    npm -g install lake
+    npm install lake --save-dev

-If you don't want to install it globally, try [this approach](http://stackoverflow.com/a/15157360) and in addition add `alias lake="npm-exec lake"` to yout .bashrc file.
+You don't want to install it globally.
+Instead try [this approach](http://stackoverflow.com/a/15157360) and in addition add `alias lake="npm-exec lake"` to yout .bashrc file.
+Don't forget to `source ~/.bashrc` Now you can use `lake` conveniently from your command line as if it were globally installed.

 Usage
 =====